 Social media landing pages let you stop linking to general destinations—like your company’s homepage—and start sending your audience to mobile-optimized or campaign-specific destinations instead.

 With a well-designed landing page, you can guide your audience toward a clear goal and get better results from your campaign.

 So, how and when should you use these pages?

-Let’s take a look at a few common campaign goals you can achieve with a great landing page.
+Let’s take a look at a few common campaign goals you can achieve, along with social media landing page examples to help you get started.
 (And if you need any help focusing on a goal, our free SMART Goals guide can help.)

 Your Instagram page can tell customers a lot about your brand.
 After all, a picture is worth a thousand words.
 But what if you want customers to read your new blog posts or get the latest news from your brand?

 Instagram doesn’t offer many options to link out from the app.
 When you can add just one link to your brand’s bio, it’s important to make it as useful as possible.

 Rather than adding a link to your homepage in your Instagram bio, link to a carefully curated landing page instead.
 For example, Smartwool has a landing page with links to company news, a store locator, new products, and partnerships.

 Social media channels like Instagram offer a great platform for window shopping.
 But what if you want customers to be able to purchase instantly—without having to leave your social feeds and search your site?